Acoustic Emission

 It can also capture Spectra readings that are transposed with FFT (Fast Fourier Transform) to analyse specific frequencies associated with outer/inner race, cage, element, journal or ball spin frequency.

-This analysis pinpoints early damage like spalling or fretting inside bearing assemblies (see photo above).
+This analysis pinpoints early damage like spalling or fretting inside bearing assemblies.

 So how does it work?